-There are times when you might be sitting at the kitchen table, reading a book or just scrolling away on your phone.
-You look up and notice that not only is the ceiling light above you on, but the kitchen light is on and there’s also a lamp in the living room that is on.
+There are times when you might be sitting at the kitchen table, reading a book, or just scrolling away on your phone.
+You look up and notice that not only is the ceiling light above you on, but the kitchen light is on, and there’s also a lamp in the living room that is on.
 Add in some additional sunlight from the windows, and it’s likely that you’re using a lot more electricity than you really need.

 I think some people just turn on lights in the daytime out of habit.
 Like, if you turn off the lights and just use available sunlight, is it really too dark to see what you’re doing?
 Do you honestly need all those lights on?
 Probably not.

 Try experimenting with it yourself for a week or two.
-When you’re just sitting around the house during sunlight hours reading a book, playing video games, watching TV or whatever, try shutting off one or two of the lamps around you and see how your eyes adjust to the available light within a few seconds.
+When you’re just sitting around the house during sunlight hours reading a book, playing video games, watching TV, or whatever, try shutting off one or two of the lamps around you and see how your eyes adjust to the available light within a few seconds.
 You might not even need any of those lights on for the task you’re doing and could just make do with sunlight pouring in through the windows.

 3. Use More Sunlight to Light Your Home

-In the condo we currently live in, we only have a few windows and a glass door -- all along the same side of our home.
-This really sucks, because our house is pretty dark all day long and kind of feels like a cave at times.
+In the condo we currently live in, we only have a few windows and a glass door—all along the same side of our home.
+This really sucks because our house is pretty dark all day long and kind of feels like a cave at times.
 So we have to turn on the lights when using the bathrooms and even when preparing food in the kitchen.
 There’s just not enough daylight coming into the house.

 But that’s us.

 If your house has plenty of windows in most or all of the rooms, then you’ve got tons of free light available throughout the day.
 All you need to do is draw back the curtains or open up the blinds and let it in.
-And if you have a skylight in your ceiling to let light in from above, then you might not have to use lamps at all during the day.
+And if you have a skylight in your ceiling to let light in from above, you might not have to use lamps during the day.

 That’s a pretty good deal and can save you a lot of money on your electric bill every month, especially if you spend a lot of time at home during the day like my family does.